BerkanMarasli/BM-Notes/Scala.md

 - Only classes can have declared but unassigned variables
 - Scala has built-in data type recognition
-- Strings are assigned using double quotes "" only

 ```scala
 // val/var variableName : dataType = initialValue